jayeshsapkale/_RISC-V-SoC-Tapeout-Program_VSD-_Week1/week1/Day_3.md

 # Day 3 - Combinational and Sequential Optimizations

 ## 📌 Overview
-This repository contains notes, labs, and resources for **Day 3** of the SKY130RTL course.
+This repository contains notes, labs, and resources for **Day 3** .
 Focus areas include **Combinational Logic Optimizations** and **Sequential Logic Optimizations**.

 ---